-Description of Description Term Definition Property and items necessary to running a business.
-Examples included warehouse and storage buildings, flexible vehicles, manufacturing or office Business Property Property and items necessary to running a business.
-Examples include, warehouse and storage buildings, fleet vehicles, manufacturing or office equipment, or liquid resources used as

-1 11 111 11 11 11 11 Items like tools, safety equipment, uniforms, etc. that the customer uses as an employee; Licenses to engage in an income producing activity that have a market value (for example, a license to sell liquor).
-NOTE When a customer uses home property in a trade or business, use Home Property policy in MA705K.
+Duainasa Duanasi: Business Property Property used in a trade or business including: Property and items necessary to running a business.
+Examples include, warehouse and storage buildings, fleet vehicles, manufacturing or office equipment, or liquid resources used as part of a the business.
+Items like tools, safety equipment, uniforms, etc. that the customer uses as an employee; Licenses to engage in an income producing activity that have a market value (for example, a license to sell liquor).
 Non-business income-producing property Land or non-liquid property that provides rental or other income, but is not used as a part of a trade or business.
 Examples include: Buildings producing rental income; Land producing rent, mortgages or land use fees like, timber royalties, mineral rights, or grazing fees.
-Property used to produce goods or services for the customer's household needs Property used to produce food items or for activities that produce food items.
-Examples, include: Property used to grow produce or livestock solely for the customer's home consumption (for example, milk cows, chickens for meat or eggs, a garden plot for vegetables).
+Property used to produce goods or services for the customer's Property used to produce food items or for activities that produce food items.
+Examples, include: household needs Property used to grow produce or livestock solely for the customer's home consumption (for example, milk cows, chickens for meat or eggs, a garden plot for vegetables).
 Property used in activities needed to produce food solely for the customer's home consumption (for example, a garden tractor or a boat used for subsistence fishing).
 NOTE This does not include any vehicle that qualifies as an automobile (used primarily for personal transportation).